AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 Setting A Baseline

-It’s time to establish a starting point that will be used later to determine the decrease in performance from the undervolt.
-The smaller the performance loss, the more preferable it is.
+It’s time to establish a beginning point that will be used later to determine the decrease in performance from the undervolt.
+The smaller the performance loss, the more desirable it is.

 So, first, you’ll need to write down your idle power numbers.
 Then, close any application/program on your computer except HWiNFO.
 This includes your browser, Spotify, or even Windows’ file explorer.
 Try not to move the mouse at all.

-Hit the Reset values button, wait a couple of minutes and write down the maximum package power and peak CPU temperature.
+Hit the Reset values button, wait a couple of minutes and jot down the maximum package power and peak CPU temperature.
 Note these values in your spreadsheet under the IDLE category.

-Now, let’s start doing some active tests with Cinebench R20.
+Now, let’s begin conducting some active tests with Cinebench R20.

 - Run Cinebench R20.